Goldenfry

-Goldenfry Foods is a British food manufacturer based in Wetherby (Leeds), West Yorkshire.
+Goldenfry Foods is a British food manufacturer based in Wetherby, West Yorkshire.
 The company manufactures most own brand supermarket gravy products as well as many of their own food products.
 In 1999, the company completely rebuilt their Wetherby factory, the modern building is now a modern steel structure with glass fronted entrances, this replaced a collection of dated sheds.
 The company employs approximately 200 full-time employees.

 Company history

 The company started as a small independent fish and chip shop in Wetherby.
 The company evolved to start making gravy and gravy products.
 In the 1960s, the Sandbeck Industrial Estate started to develop in Wetherby, Goldenfry started to develop a factory there, the company extended their premises there until it reached maximum capacity on its site in the 1990s.
 The company demolished its factory and modernised its site building a new large impressive structure which opened in 1999 and further developments throughout 2010 and 2011.